SyedFarman/Chicago_Traffic_Crashes/README.md

 # Conlusion

 Deep Learning Model is the best model to use to predict the high-risk areas of Chicago’s streets to apply to an insurance company’s model to help gauge the right pricing for a user of their services.
+Once the classification models are deployed to the insurance industry, the problem of assessing risk and cost of traffic crashes in cities such as Chicago can be ideally reduced to negligible quantities.